 There are a lot of practical uses for chatbots, but knowing when and where to employ them can be a tricky thing to learn.
 You always want to find ways to streamline and improve your audience’s experience, and marketing chatbots can be a great resource in doing that.
 They can remove the hassle of needing to talk to a real person, provide quick answers to a large variety of questions, funnel visitors to book meetings or demos, and generally aid in making sure the customer’s needs are met in a timely manner.

-When used ethically for marketing and customer service purposes, chatbots can make it easier for customers to get what they need.
+When used ethically for marketing and customer service purposes, chatbots can strengthen your sales enablement strategy by making it easier for customers to get what they need.
 Here are some of the things you can, and should, do with the chatbots you use on your website.

 When using marketing chatbots on your website, it’s always important to be upfront with your audience.
 Inform them they are interacting with a bot and not a human being.
 Most people won’t mind engaging with a bot if it means getting the fastest results, but being honest and upfront will remove the risk of upsetting a customer or turning away a prospective lead by inadvertently deceiving them.

 Honesty is always the best policy, and if you’ve set up a good chatbot in the first place, there’s really no reason for you to hide its identity.

 While a bot that sounds and feels real can be good for promoting engagement, always make sure that it makes itself known as soon as possible.
 You can do this by having the bot declare itself in its opening statement and by using robot imagery in your bot’s chat portrait to drive the point home.